beaugunderson/ip-address/README.md

 addresses in JavaScript.

-### Migrating from 7.x to 8.x
+### Migrating from 6.x to 7.x

-`ip-address` was rewritten in TypeScript for version 8.
-If you were using version 7 you'll need to make these changes to upgrade:
+`ip-address` was rewritten in TypeScript for version 7.
+If you were using version 6 you'll need to make these changes to upgrade:

 - Instead of checking `isValid()`, which has been removed, you'll need to use a `try`/`catch` if you're accepting unknown input.
 This made the TypeScript